seltzered/CGPathQuery/Readme.md

 - Using an external library like [Wykobi](http://www.wykobi.com/) (GPL/commercial) or [Claw](http://libclaw.sourceforge.net/index.html) (LGPL) or [other](http://www.cubic.org/docs/bezier.htm) bezier math to calculate/query a similarly-created path.
 - Possibly the bezierPointAtT method found in [performanceBezier](https://github.com/adamwulf/PerformanceBezier): https://github.com/adamwulf/PerformanceBezier/blob/master/PerformanceBezier/UIBezierPath%2BPerformance.m#L494-L522
 - Using SpriteKit's SKAction "followPath:asOffset:orientToPath:duration:" method.

+####Warnings
+- CGPathQuery, at this time of writing, appears to work best for very simple paths - paths where the segments are equal in overall length.
+Be careful when using more complex paths - (e.g. from personal observation CGPathQuery can yield unexpected results when drawing long paths with ended with smaller rounded corners - where querying indicates 'bunching up' around the corners)

 ###TODO
 - Add usage documentation.